01 of 07

 05 of 07

-Cloud Gate--referred to by locals as "The Bean" for obvious reasons--is a public sculpture by talented British artist Anish Kapoor.
-Cloud Gate weighs in at over 110 tons and is 66 feet long and 33 feet high.
+Cloud Gate—referred to by locals as "The Bean" for obvious reasons—is a public sculpture by talented British artist Anish Kapoor.
+Cloud Gate weighs in at more than 110 tons and is 66 feet long and 33 feet high.
 The Bean was created using a huge number of individual stainless steel plates.
 Cloud Gate's seamless surface is the result of thousands of hours of polishing.

 The sculpture has the appearance of a giant drop of liquid mercury, and the mirrored surface offers an amazing reflection of the city's skyline, even more breathtaking on a bright, clear day.
 Visitors can walk underneath the Cloud Gate, which is surprisingly concave.
 Kids especially enjoy the funhouse mirror effect that this creates.

 Cloud Gate is one of the more popular photo opportunities in the city.
-Nearby restaurants like Shake Shack in the Chicago Athletic Association Hotel, Seven Lions and Rural Society in the Loews Chicago Hotel.Continue to 6 of 7 below.
+Nearby restaurants are Shake Shack in the Chicago Athletic Association Hotel, Seven Lions, and Rural Society in the Loews Chicago Hotel.Continue to 6 of 7 below.

 06 of 07